CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 All safety requirements that a telework computer must meet must be specified.
 All access and access to the institution's communication computers MUST be kept to the minimum necessary.

-It MUST be ensured that only authorized persons are allowed access to the telework computers.
+It MUST be ensured that only authorized persons can access the telework computers.
 In addition, the teleworking computer MUST be secured so that it can be used only for authorized purposes.

 #### OPS.1.2.4.A3 Safety requirements for the communication connection [Teleworker, IT Manager, IT Operations]